 The Office of the Registrar and Student Services provides academic advising, counselling on financial and personal matters, and other support services for all John H. Daniels Faculty of Architecture, Landscape, and Design (Daniels) students.

-The Office of the Registrar and Student Services is the primary intersection for student information and advice, and should be consulted as soon as any problems of an academic or personal nature are encountered.
+The Office of the Registrar and Student Services (ORSS) is the primary intersection for student information and advice, and should be consulted as soon as any problems or questions of an academic or personal nature are encountered.
 The office is the first stop for students to find answers to any questions during their undergraduate career.
-The Office of the Registrar and Student Services addresses virtually all matters relating to Daniels students: it coordinates counselling, registration, enrolment, student records, transfer credit, petitions, final examinations, and graduation.
+ORSS addresses all matters relating to Daniels students: it coordinates counselling, registration, enrolment, student records, transfer credit, petitions, final examinations, and graduation.
 Students with complaints or problems relating to the teaching of Daniels Faculty courses (lectures, tutorials, evaluation, workload, etc.) that they cannot resolve with the instructors concerned can obtain advice and assistance from the Office of the Registrar and Student Services.

 Students registered at Daniels who have problems with Faculty of Arts & Science courses should go for advice either to the Faculty of Arts & Science departmental Undergraduate Administrator or to the Office of the Registrar and Student Services at Daniels.
-Students with questions about any aspect of their undergraduate experience, can e-mail the Office of the Registrar and Student Services at Tegistrar@daniels.utoronto.ca
+Students with questions about any aspect of their undergraduate experience can visit us at 1 Spadina Crescent or can e-mail the Office of the Registrar and Student Services at registrar@daniels.utoronto.ca.